skip to content

 1. Migratory memoir and itinerant imagination: Investigates Anglophone Caribbean migration to Britain, and addresses what is currently a significant political moment in debates surrounding commonwealth citizenship, otherness and belonging.

-2. The transmission of Caribbean Diasporic musical compositions: This research charts the ways in which music of Caribbean influence has incited the development of sub-cultures in Britain that are commonly bred and incubated in specific socio-political contexts, and often laden with ethnic-racial-class tensions within patriotic and sacred spaces.
+2. The transmission of Caribbean Diasporic musical compositions: This research charts the ways in which music of Caribbean influence has incited the development of sub-cultures in Britain that are commonly bred and incubated in specific socio-political contexts, and often laden with ethnic-racial-class tensions within patriotic spaces

 Research Projects